Mastodon (social network): Software

-Mastodon is written as free and open-source software (FOSS) for federated microblogging, which anybody can contribute code to, and which anyone can run on their own server infrastructure, if they wish, or join servers run by other people within the fediverse network.
-Its server-side software is powered by Ruby on Rails and Node.js, and its front end is written in React.js and Redux.
-The database software is PostgreSQL.
-The service is interoperable with the decentralized social networks and platforms which use the ActivityPub protocol between each other.
-Since version 3.0, Mastodon dropped previous support for OStatus.
+Mastodon is published as free and open-source software under the Affero GPL license, allowing anyone to use the software or modify it as they wish.

+Servers can be run by any individual or organization, and users can join these servers as they wish.

+The server software itself is powered by Ruby on Rails and Node.js, with its web client being written in React.js and Redux.

+The only database software supported is PostgreSQL, with Redis being used for job processing and various actions that Mastodon needs to process.

+The service is interoperable with the fediverse, a collection of social networking services which use the ActivityPub protocol for communication between each other, with previous versions containing support for OStatus.

-Client apps for interacting with the Mastodon API are available for desktop computer operating systems, including Windows, macOS and the GNU/Linux family of operating systems, and on mobile phone systems, including iOS, Android and open-source mobile phones.
+Client apps for interacting with the Mastodon API are available for desktop computer operating systems, including Windows, macOS and the Linux family of operating systems, as well as mobile phones running iOS and Android.
+The API is open for anyone to utilize, allowing clients to be built for any operating system that can connect to the internet.